Vue sur Candes Saint MartinCandes Saint Martin Credit Jc Coutand Meheut 2027 5

 Candes-Saint-Martin One of the most beautiful villages in France

-At the confluence of the Loire and Vienne rivers, visit the village of Candes-Saint-Martin and its pretty white tufa houses with slate roofs.
+At the confluence of the Loire and Vienne rivers, visit the village of Candes-Saint-Martin and its pretty white tuffeau houses with slate roofs.
 The golden sandbanks and traditional boats complete the scenery: from the north bank of the Vienne, you have one of the most emblematic viewpoints in the Loire Valley!

 Visit Candes-Saint-Martin

-By canoe from the Vienne
+Canoeing from the Vienne

 Around Candes-Saint-Martin

 Candes-Saint-Martin is right next door to another of France’s most beautiful villages, Montsoreau, located in the Anjou region and boasting a château dedicated to contemporary art.
 Together, they make an excellent stop-off point on the GR®3 and La Loire à Vélo cycle routes!
-Six kilometres further south, discover Fontevraud l’Abbaye and its impressive monastic complex.
-And of course, don’t forget to take a stroll through Chinon, a town of art and history.
-Between Candes-Saint-Martin and Chinon, push open the doors of Château du Petit Thouars (AOC Chinon wine estate) and Le Vazereau (cheese shop and educational farm).

-The PNR Loire Anjou Touraine
+The Loire Anjou Touraine Regional Nature Park

 A little history Old river port and the village of Saint Martin

-Candes seems to come from “condate”, a Celtic term meaning confluence.
-The name has evolved over time, from Candata in the 5th century to Canda in 1205, Candes in the 17th century, and then Candes-Saint-Martin in 1949, in memory of Saint Martin, a former Roman legionnaire who cut his coat in two* to share with a destitute person.
+Candes seems to have come from “condate”, a Celtic term meaning confluence.
+The name has evolved over time, from Candata in the 5th century to Canda in 1205, Candes in the 17th century, then Candes-Saint-Martin in 1949, in memory of Saint Martin, a former Roman legionnaire who cut his coat in two* to share it with a destitute person.

-*The piece of cape he kept later became an object of veneration, and is the origin of the word chapel, the place where people came to see the famous cape!”
+*The piece of cape he kept later became an object of veneration, and is the origin of the word chapel, the place where people came to see the famous cape!